Hungarian orthography: The syllable-counting rule

 To avoid too long words, a "syllable-counting rule" is applied.
-Compounds with more than 6 syllables (excluding all its inflectional suffixes as well as the derivational suffix -i) and more than 2 elements take a hyphen at the border of the two main elements.
+Compounds with more than 6 syllables (excluding all its inflectional suffixes as well as the derivational suffix -i) and more than 2 (independent, non-suffix) elements take a hyphen at the border of the two main elements.
 For example, labdarúgócsapataitokkal 'with your [PL] soccer teams' has 10 syllables, but its stem, labdarúgócsapat 'soccer team' is only 6 syllables long, so all its forms are written as one word.
-On the other hand, labdarúgó-bajnokság 'soccer championship' has 7 syllables even in its base form, so all its forms should take a hyphen.
+On the other hand, labdarúgó-bajnokság 'soccer championship' has 7 syllables (and 3 elements) even in its base form, so all its forms should take a hyphen.
 Compounds of whatever length are permitted, supposing they consist of only two elements, e.g. nitrogénasszimiláció 'nitrogen assimilation' is written as one word despite its 9 syllables.
 Derivational suffixes (with the exception of the adjective-forming -i) are considered part of the base form in terms of counting syllables, so e.g. divatlapszerkesztő 'fashion magazine editor' is written as one word, but divatlap-szerkesztőség 'fashion magazine editorial office' will take a hyphen in accordance with the above rules.
 Due to the exception given above, vendéglátóipari 'catering industry related' is written as one word, as -i is not reckoned with when determining its stem vendéglátóipar 'catering industry'.

 The latter point is thanks to a change with the release of the 12th edition in 2015.
 The preceding edition made no exception with -i, resulting in homographs differing only in a hyphen, like gépjárművezetői "his/her/its motorists" and gépjármű-vezetői "motorist-related" (the derivational suffix coinciding with the inflectional suffix of the plural possessive).
 The previous rule also changed the appearance of closely related word pairs, enforcing a hyphen when it was not otherwise justified by readability.

 Problematic point(s): not only keeping the numbers and their meanings in mind and the differentiation between inflectional and derivational suffixes, but also that compounds are sometimes far from transparent to today's speakers (e.g. rendszer 'system' from rend 'order' and an obsolete szer).
 In addition, it is not commonly known what is considered an element: it includes e.g. foreign prefixes that are used on their own with Hungarian second elements (there is a list of them) as well as verbal prefixes consisting of no less than two syllables.